BarKetPlace/dres/README.md

 # DREs - DWC Research Extraction scripts
-Data Warehouse Connect (DWC) databases are setup in hospital subnetworks inaccessible to outside research organisation subnetworks.
+Data Warehouse Connect (DWC) databases are setup in hospital subnetworks inaccessible to outside research organisation.
 Buying hardware and training IT staff to maintain and administer multiple database mirrors in different subnetworks requires investments not all hospitals can afford.
 To enable data extraction for research for a large of institution, we developed simple scripts to continuously extract, transfer and pre-process monitor data from DWC.